Kids Sledding, Tubing & Winter Vacation Activities

 2. Guided Snowmobile Tours.
 Explore the surrounding mountains on the back of a snowmobile!
 Local snowmobile tours will take you to scenic vistas in a rugged but comfortable ride, kids over 16 can usually ride their own machines.
 Smaller kiddos can ride co-pilot to an adult on a two-seater sled.
 Numerous high-caliber snow mobile guide & rental companies operate in the area

 3. Have you EVER had the chance to try a dog sled tour?
 It’s a unique adventure travel opportunity that lets you imagine yourself on the Iditarod, or saving children from the Diptheria epidemic in Alaska.
 Fun in the snow with lovable pups!
-Visit Winterhawk Dogsled Adventures to get into the Colorado backcountry with the entire family!
+Several nearby tour companies offer dog sledding to let the whole family enjoy the Colorado!

 4. The Vail Golf Course offers exceptional cross-country skiing and snowshoeing at the Vail Nordic Center.
 This is a beautiful place to get away from the crowds and enjoy unobstructed views of the Gore range.

 5. Take the kids ice skating.
-Ice skating is available at the Harry A. Nottingham Park in Avon, Dobson Ice Arena in Vail and the Black Family Ice Arena in Beaver Creek.
+Ice skating is available at Dobson Ice Arena in Vail or Harry A. Nottingham Park in Avon and the Black Family Ice Arena in Beaver Creek.
 The Dobson ice arena is open year-round, offers skate rentals or go in and watch an adult hockey league game.

 6. Take in a unique dinner show with the whole family.
 Take a scenic half hour to drive through the awe-inspiring Glenwood Canyon, then enjoy a delicious dinner and a live music, comedy show at the Glenwood Vaudeville Revue in Glenwood Springs